awsdocs/aws-cloudhsm-user-guide/doc_source/KnownIssues.md

 ## Known Issues for the PKCS \#11 SDK<a name="ki-pkcs11-sdk"></a>

-**Issue: **PKCS \#11–compliant error messages are not directly available from the HSM instance\.
-+ **Impact: **The PKCS \#11 library makes two round trips to the HSM per call: The first verifies whether the requested operation is permitted\.
-The second executes the operation if it is permitted\.
-This results in slower performance\.
-+ **Workaround: **We provide an alternative PKCS \#11 library with a local Redis cache so permissions for the requested operation can be checked locally\.
-For details, including information about the limitations of this solution, see [Install the PKCS \#11 Library with Redis \(Optional\)](pkcs11-library-install.md#install-pkcs11-redis)\.
-+ **Resolution status: **We are implementing fixes to directly provide PKCS \#11–compliant error messages, removing the need for the Redis workaround\.
-The updated PKCS \#11 library will be announced on the version history page\.

 **Issue: **The `CKA_DERIVE` attribute was not supported and was not handled\.
 + **Resolution status: **We have implemented fixes to accept `CKA_DERIVE` if it is set to `FALSE`\. `CKA_DERIVE` set to `TRUE` will not be supported until we begin to add key derivation function support to AWS CloudHSM\.
 You must update your client and SDK\(s\) to version 1\.1\.1 or higher to benefit from the fix\.